Who Is Dolly Parton?

 In 1977, Parton had her first crossover smash with the bouncy, bittersweet ode to a returning lover, "Here You Come Again."
 The song reached the top of the country charts as well as number 3 on the pop charts, and also marked the singer/songwriter's first Grammy Award, specifically for Best Country Vocal Performance, Female.
 More emotionally driven number 1 country hits followed including "It's All Wrong, But It's Alright," "Heartbreaker" and "Starting Over Again," a ballad written by disco star Donna Summer.

 Film Debut and No. 1 Hit: '9 to 5'

 Parton perhaps reached the apex of her mainstream success in the 1980s.
-She not only starred the 1980 hit comedy 9 to 5, which marked her film debut, but she contributed to its soundtrack.
-The title song proved to another number-one hit for Parton on several charts and earned her an Academy Award nomination.
-Parton starred in The Best Little Whorehouse in Texas in 1982, which helped introduce a new generation to her song "I Will Always Love You."
-The following year she scored another major smash with her duet with Kenny Rogers, "Islands in the Stream."
+She not only starred with Jane Fonda and Lily Tomlin in the 1980 hit comedy 9 to 5, which marked her film debut, but also contributed to its soundtrack.
+The title song, with one of the most memorable opening lines in popular music history, proved to be another number 1 hit for Parton on both the pop and country charts and earned her an Academy Award nomination.
+Parton next starred with Burt Reynolds and Dom DeLuise in The Best Little Whorehouse in Texas in 1982, which helped to introduce a new generation to her song "I Will Always Love You."
+The following year she scored another major smash with "Islands in the Stream," her duet with Kenny Rogers.

 Around this time, Parton branched out in a new direction.
 She opened her own theme park called Dollywood in Pigeon Forge, Tennessee, in 1986.
 The amusement park remains a popular travel destination to this day.